 What is Friendsgiving?

 Friendsgiving is basically Turkey Days’ fun younger sister.
-It’s a less formal version of Thanksgiving that you can host anytime in November (Thursday or not) and Friendsgiving invitation more than just family to feast with: Think friends, coworkers, or your book club.
+So, when is friendsgiving?
+Well, it’s a less formal version of the traditional Thanksgiving that you can host anytime in November (Thursday or not) and more than just family to feast with: Think friends, coworkers, or your book club.
 Turkey is optional; most Friendsgivings feature a fall-inspired meal so you’re not replicating the main event.
-You don’t have to stress over centerpieces, either.
+You don’t have to stress over choosing between holiday party ideas or centerpieces, either.
 With a few candles and a festive playlist, you can make it like a laid-back apartment dinner party, with your pals seated on the couch or floor pillows rather than one big, long table.

 Who invented Friendsgiving?